tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 	- The second boss fight is against the chaos wizard (who has ~3 different forms)
 - When Thorin reaches the Chaos Wizard, they first talk (so I can add many bad jokes):
     - "The princess is an another castle" (but one can see the princess behind a wall because of the 2D graphics)
+	- The Chaos Wizard has borrowed the "Vorpal Laserblaster of Pittenweem" from a friend for the fight against Thorin
 	- When the fight beginns: "So it beginns ... " (yes, another lord of the rings reference :D )
 	- Thorin can't defeat the Chaos Wizard without asamnir
 		- "You have no power here, Thorin the Gray!!! *evil laughter*"